-Last year, at our 2012 Annual Meeting of Stockholders, our stockholders again voted their approval of the compensation of our Named Executive Officers with approximately 94.5% of the votes cast.
+Last year, at our 2013 Annual Meeting of Stockholders, our stockholders again voted their approval of the compensation of our Named Executive Officers with approximately 63.4% of the votes cast.
 The Committee has considered the results of this advisory vote in determining the Company's compensation policies and decisions for 2013, and has determined that these policies and decisions are and have been appropriate and in the best interests of the Company and its stockholders at this time.
+For additional information regarding the 2013 vote, please refer to the section entitled, "Investor Outreach and the 2013 Say-On-Pay Vote" in this proxy statement.